 In the last few years, Nutritional Medicine has made substantial developments to explore the link between mental and physical health.
 Research shows us that depression occurs more frequently in those experiencing compromised immune function.

 Our brain and immune system talk to each other constantly using specialised ‘cell-messengers’ called cytokines which come in two varieties: pro-inflammatory and anti-inflammatory.
-The gut and colon are the principle sites for the production of anti-inflammatory cytokines therefore if gut health is compromised, so too maybe the innate immune system & the ability to regulate these two varieties of cytokines.
+The gut and colon are the principal sites for the production of anti-inflammatory cytokines therefore if gut health is compromised, so too may be the innate immune system & the ability to regulate these two varieties of cytokines.

 An inflammatory subject

 Researchers have identified that consistently raised levels of pro-inflammatory cytokines in the body will cause lack of energy, sleep disturbances, changes in mood and loss of interest.
 If we cannot produce appropriate anti-inflammatory cytokines to restore the balance in response to a psychological factor like stress, or a physical threat in form of a virus or bacteria, some people may develop depressive episodes.
 This type of depression is not just a reaction to the illness but is caused by cytokines provoking an immune system that has lost its ability to return to a state of equilibrium.
 Anti-depressant drugs may further inhibit the production of these crucial anti-inflammatory cytokines thereby exacerbating the cause.